yowari/progressive-pizza-workshop/exercise/03-routing/README.md

 # 03. Routing

+Before doing any modification regarding the routes, remove Tailwind styling.
+The default Remix template comes with Tailwind preconfigured.

+Go to `app/tailwind.css` and remove all the content.
+We will put it again when we will need Tailwind, we promess!

 Remix uses file based routing which means that the url is based on the file name.
 Each route is specified by a file located in `app/routes`.
 The route file needs at least a default exported function that returns a React Node.

 For our pizza app, we need 2 pages: the first one is where the user specify the pizza size and toppings, the second is used to display a confirmation message.